HTTP-Requests/anti-motd-scanner/README.md

 > - Servers you host on your home IP
 > - When you dont want your servers IP in a active mc server database.

+**Can simple TCP/IP Scanners still ping the IP/PORT**
+> Yes, the port isn't closed as this works at the plugin level not the network layer.
+Its suggested to change your default port (25565) to something random.
+Many server hosts already do this.

 **If joining the server adds there IP to cache (whitelist)... what about scanners that use MC accounts?**
 > As said before, this plugin doesn't deal with the client join process.
 If your server isn't cracked turn on the whitelist if you can.